15 Sagebrush Saloons Worth Drinking In… And What To Order

 DISTANCE FROM RENO: 242 miles, 4 hour travel time

 The oldest bar in southern Nevada, evidence of Clark Gable’s cigars permanently burned into the bar counter, the last known Sears & Roebuck original stamped tin building in existence, a bullet holed walls from a card game gone awry, a few colorful paranormal experiences, Food Network-worthy fare, and a vibe that attracts everyone from classic car collectors to full-on biker gangs?
 There IS no other place that could handle this kind of swag other than the Official Pioneer Saloon.
-So yessiree Bob, I did save the best for last.
-If your Vegas trip includes one beyond-Strip outing—and one only—you best believe me when I say it: find a way of getting to the Pioneer Saloon.
-I don’t care if you have to sell an organ to swindle a car rental or Uber ride… the place is quite simply worth it.
+If your Vegas trip includes one beyond-Strip outing—and one only—you best believe us when we tell you: find the road to the Pioneer Saloon.
 Hundreds of movies have been filmed here and it’s easy to see why: it’s completely perfect.
 The best part about it?
 None of it has been curated; it’s just there, begging to be enjoyed by you.

 WHAT YOU’RE SIPPIN’ ON: Kentucky Mule